madneal/htb/Bashed/README.md

 |_http-title: Arrexel's Development Site
 ```

 Nothing special.
-Then access the http serve and find more.
+Then access the http service and find more.

 ## Exploit